 When frequently testing new kernels with multiversion support enabled, the boot menu quickly becomes confusing.
-Since a /boot partition usually has limited space you also might run into trouble with /boot overflowing.
+Since a /boot partition normally has limited space, you may run into trouble with /boot overflowing.
 While you can delete unused kernel versions manually with YaST or Zypper (as described below), you can also configure libzypp to automatically delete kernels no longer used.
 By default no kernels are deleted.